 Figure 2: Leading Practices Delivery Model

 As noted earlier, the service center delivery channel depicted in Figure 2 is most often synonymous with shared services.
-COEs are also shared by business units and provide an important role in delivery of services.
+COEs are also shared by business units and provide an important role in the delivery of services.
 Therefore, aligning COEs with a shared services approach is important to the overall success of shared services.
 The overall delivery model requires coordination among all the delivery channels.

-The service delivery model refers to “tiers” which is commonly used in describing work within shared services.
+The service delivery model refers to “tiers” which are commonly used in describing work within shared services.
 It reflects the points of service and desired escalation path for administrative and transactional inquiries and requests received by a function.
 Tier 0 refers to direct access; Tier 1 refers to assisted support answering basic questions and supporting basic transactions; Tier 2 refers to more complex questions, transactions, and specialized support; and Tier 3 refers to COEs support which is typically very limited and addresses exceptions or policy interpretation.
 The greatest efficiency comes from driving work to the lowest tier possible.

 Why all the hype about a new way to deliver corporate services?
 The reasons are numerous: